andraderaul/br-ow-ser/README.md

 ## Overview

 Welcome to `br-ow-ser`, a toy browser project created for learning purposes.
-This project is designed to help you explore the fundamentals of web browsers, including HTML parsing, CSS parsing, a layout engine, render tree, a painting engine and more.
+This project is designed to help me explore the fundamentals of web browsers, including HTML parsing, CSS parsing, a layout engine, render tree, a painting engine and more.
 The goal is to provide a simplified implementation to aid in understanding the core concepts behind browsers.

 ## Disclaimer